-PEDESTRIAN.TV reached out to Nasser to understand his side of the story and he says he “never said I was affiliated with any organisations, all I said is that I’m looking at those two.”
+PEDESTRIAN.TV reached out to Nasser at the time to understand his side of the story and he said he “never said I was affiliated with any organisations, all I said is that I’m looking at those two.”

 “I’ve just joined Cameo and everyone’s charging $100, $200, $300, but I thought, ‘I’m gonna charge $5 for fun and I’m going to donate the money to charity.
 Then when people asked which charity, I just mentioned those two, because that’s what came to mind.
 I never made a deal with them or anything,” he said.

-He claims that he intended to receive donations from fans, then pass the money onto charity.
+He claimed that he intended to receive donations from fans, then pass the money onto charity.